nixworks/public/news/2004/12/21/README.md

 ##### Nigeria
 ### [ A court in Nigeria upholds the election of Nigerian president Olusegun Obasanjo.
 Opposition parties, led by Muhammadu Buhari, have challenged the result, and the EU and U.S. question the election's validity. ](/news/2004/12/21/a-court-in-nigeria-upholds-the-election-of-nigerian-president-olusegun-obasanjo-opposition-parties-led-by-muhammadu-buhari-have-challeng.md)
-_Context: European Union, Muhammadu Buhari, Olusegun Obasanjo, Nigeria_
+_Context: Olusegun Obasanjo, European Union, Muhammadu Buhari, Nigeria_

 ##### Abu Dhabi
 ### [ Archaeologists in Abu Dhabi, United Arab Emirates, find the remains of a 7,500-year-old man on the island of Marawah. ](/news/2004/12/21/archaeologists-in-abu-dhabi-united-arab-emirates-find-the-remains-of-a-7-500-year-old-man-on-the-island-of-marawah.md)
-_Context: United Arab Emirates, Abu Dhabi, Marawah_
+_Context: Marawah, Abu Dhabi, United Arab Emirates_

 ##### Jacques Chirac
 ### [ French President Jacques Chirac demands improved hospital security after two nurses are killed.
 A suspected mental patient was released. ](/news/2004/12/21/french-president-jacques-chirac-demands-improved-hospital-security-after-two-nurses-are-killed-a-suspected-mental-patient-was-released.md)